Skip to content

 February 27, 2019, while students told Frankfort lawmakers about vaping in schools, other lawmakers pushed a bill allowing people to carry guns without a permit, despite the pleas of many parents.

-February 27, 2020, President D. Trump complained a top CDC official’s public coronavirus warning scared the stock markets, and threatened to fire her.
-He publicly remarked that coronavirus cases in the U.S. should be “close to zero” in a couple of days.
-Meanwhile, a CDC administrator told legislators he was displeased that people were buying mask because they have no effect on the virus.
+February 27, 2020, President D. Trump complained about a top CDC official’s public coronavirus warning.
+The President claimed she scared the stock markets and threatened to fire her.
+He then predicted that U.S. coronavirus cases should be “close to zero” in a couple of days.
+Meanwhile, a CDC administrator told legislators he was displeased that people were buying masks because they “do not affect the virus.”

-The February 27, 2022, Ukraine’s problems, not U.S.A’s, dominated American news and headlines.
-Meanwhile, half of the free 500 million coronavirus test went unused because people stopped asking for them.
+On February 27, 2022, legacy media focused on America’s proxy war on Russia’s border.
+Meanwhile, half of the free, 500 million coronavirus tests went unused because people stopped asking for them.
+By 2022 people knew the COVID-19 flu strain would be endemic.